The Power of Transactional Funding in Real Estate Deals

 Using transactional funding involves a few key steps.
 Here’s how the process unfolds:

-Find a Profitable Deal
+Step 1: Find a Profitable Deal

 Identify a motivated seller willing to sell at a price below market value.